-- 1. Connect your phone to a network that is not 802.1X-enabled. - 2.
+1. Connect your phone to a network that is not 802.1X-enabled.

 Perform the auto provisioning process to apply the configuration files to the phone.

-Then the Skype for Business phone will reboot to make the settings effective.
+Then the Teams phone will reboot to make the settings effective.
 For more information on auto provisioning, refer to

-Yealink_Skype_for_Business_HD_IP_Phones_Auto_Provisioning_Guide.
+Yealink_Teams_HD_IP_Phones_Auto_Provisioning_Guide.

-3. Connect the phone to the 802.1X-enabled network and reboot the phone.

-You can make a phone call to verify whether the phone is authenticated.
+Connect the phone to the 802.1X-enabled network and reboot the phone.You can make a phone call to verify whether the phone is authenticated.

-Configuring 802.1X via web user interface
+Configuring 802.1X via Web User Interface

 - 1. Connect your phone to a network that is not 802.1X-enabled. - 2.
 Login to the web user interface of the phone. - 3.
 Click on Network->Advanced. - 4.
-In the 802.1x block, select the desired protocol from the pull-down list of 802.1x Mode. - a) If you select EAP-MD5: - 1) Enter the user name for authentication in the Identity field.
+In the 802.1x block, select the desired protocol from the pull-down list of 802.1x Mode. - a) If you select EAP-MD5: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field.